zmwaris1/flight_price_predict/README.md

 # Flight Price prediction model
-This is a machine learning the model for flight price prediction for four metro cities.<br>
+This is a machine learning the model for flight price prediction for four metro cities of India.<br>

 # Motivation
 I started to learn machine learning to know in depth about AI and its working.
 I came to know concepts behind all machine learning models and algorithms.
 And it is important to work on application (real world application) to actually make a difference.